-A new series of articles we’re calling “Point-Counterpoint” will focus on one real estate investing issue at a time from two different investors’ perspectives.
-The first topic we’ll address is debt.
+“Point-Counterpoint” focuses on one real estate investing issue at a time from two different investors’ perspectives.
+The first topic we’re addressing is debt.
 Is it good or is it bad?

 And when looking over the wreckage that debt has created in certain instances, I am tempted to agree with them.
 After all, according to NerdWallet, the average American household carries $6,929 in credit card debt.

 Data from CreditCards.com show that credit card debt today has an average interest rate of 17.67 percent.
 And those rates beat the snot out of payday loans, which when fees are included, come out to an absurdly usurious 400 percent interest, as reported by PaydayLoanInfo.org.

 But this is what I call “bad debt.”
 By bad debt, I mean any debt on a depreciating item or consumer debt.
 It stands in stark contrast to “good debt.”